 - Complaints from research subjects.

-Review by CPHS – Upon receipt of the allegation of noncompliance, the IRB Director will determine if the allegation is valid.
-In order to make the determination of validity, the IRB Director may solicit additional information about the allegation from study team or request review of the research by Research Compliance.
-If the allegation of noncompliance is not valid, the IRB Director will document the allegation and determination.
+Review by IRB – Upon receipt of the allegation of noncompliance, the IRB director will determine if the allegation is valid.
+In order to make the determination of validity, the IRB director may solicit additional information about the allegation from study team or request review of the research by research compliance staff.
+If the allegation of noncompliance is not valid, the IRB director will document the allegation and determination.

-If the noncompliance is likely serious or continuing, the IRB Director includes the noncompliance for discussion at the next scheduled IRB Panel meeting.
-The IRB staff will provide the noncompliance report to the IRB members via iRIS.
+If the noncompliance is likely serious or continuing, the IRB director includes the noncompliance for discussion at the next scheduled IRB Panel meeting.
+IRB staff will provide the noncompliance report to the IRB members via iRIS.
 The IRB members have access to all protocol related information including protocol and consent document via iRIS.
 The IRB Chairperson will keep the Executive Committee informed, in a timely fashion, of the reported allegations and the management of such allegations.

-The IRB Panel may decide to take action based on existing information or initiate an investigation by a subcommittee.
+The IRB may decide to take action based on existing information or initiate an investigation by a subcommittee.
 If any of the members have any conflicting interests, the investigation will be reassigned to another member.
 The purpose of the investigation is to explore the noncompliance by assembling and examining relevant information.
 The subcommittee's charge is to generate a report that summarizes the information considered, conclusions regarding the noncompliance, and recommendations for action.
 During an investigation, additional information may emerge that justifies broadening the scope beyond the initial allegations.

-The subcommittee shall have access to prior records of CPHS activities and documents regarding the specific research in iRIS including any monitoring report, if available.
+The subcommittee shall have access to prior records of IRB activities and documents regarding the specific research in iRIS including any monitoring report, if available.